 A spot weld is treated as a 0-dimensional joint in χMCF.
 In this way, a (an idealized) spot weld is geometrically described by its coordinate vector x and its diameter d as an additional attribute.
 Besides spot welds, there are more joints which can be treated as 0-dimensional.

 A seam weld is a typical representative of 1-dimensional joints, see Figure 1 above.
 It is characterized by a curve describing its spatial course and additional parameters (attributes) determining the sectional shape perpendicular to the curve.
-Details follow later.

 Similarly, adhesive joints can be modelled as 2-dimensional surfaces.

-Reconstruction of Joints from χMCF
+Reconstruction of joints from χMCF

 The reconstruction of joints from χMCF is an important use case.
 It is crucial that it is possible to reconstruct any joint in its idealized form uniquely by means of the introduced parameters and attributes.
 In case of a spot weld, a unique reconstruction is possible by the coordinate vector x and the diameter d, plus the sheet thicknesses which by themselves are not a constituent of χMCF (recall χMCF contains only information relevant to joints), but of the corresponding CAD or CAE model.